apertamono/training/README.md

-Personal practice programs, mainly for C++ at first.
+Personal practice programs, mainly for C++ and Python.
 Some of these programs may be derived from obsolete sources.

 Editor: Notepad++.